Brain tumors: an introduction

 a primary brain tumor in the US this year.
 Metastatic (secondary)

-brain tumors are more common than primary brain
+brain tumors are five times more common than primary brain

 any age, they are most common in children 3